James Anderson (cricketer): 2016: Sri Lanka and Pakistan

 In the first Test against Sri Lanka, Anderson was in sublime form, taking figures of 5–16 in the tourist's first innings to restrict them to 91.
 In their second innings, he took figures of 5–29 as England secured a comprehensive victory by a margin of an innings and 88 runs.
 In the second Test, Anderson took 3–36 in Sri Lanka's first innings, and followed this up with 5–58 in their second innings as England secured another win, this time by nine wickets.
 In the final, rain affected match of the series, Anderson took figures of 2–61 in Sri Lanka's first innings, and then took the only wicket to fall in Sri Lanka's second innings as the match ended in a draw.
 Following his exploits, Anderson ended the series as the World's Number One Test bowler.

 After missing the first Test through injury, Anderson returned in the second match of the series and took four wickets in the match as England won to level the series at 1–1.
 In the third match, he took figures of 2–54 in Pakistan's first innings and then took 2–31 in their second innings as England recorded a 141 run victory.
 England lost the final match of the series, with Anderson taking just one wicket in the match as the series finished 2–2.

 2016: India

-After missing the series against Bangladesh through injury, Anderson returned to the side for the second Test against India.
+After missing the series against Bangladesh through injury, Anderson returned to the team for the second Test against India.
 He took 3–62 in the first innings as India made 455.
 He then took 1–33 in the second innings.
 India won the match by 246 runs.
 In the third Test he did not take a wicket in India's first innings, and with India needing a small target to win the game in the second innings, Anderson again failed to take a wicket as India won by eight wickets.
 In the fourth Test he took 0–63 as India posted 631 and won the game by an innings and 36 runs.
 Anderson missed the final Test through injury, with England losing the series 4–0.